OpenRailAssociation/osrd-website/content/docs/railway-wiki/signalling/spacing/ertms/etcs.en.md

 ### Speed / distance targets

 - `EOA` end of movement authority: the location until which the train is allowed to move
-- `SvL` supervized location: the protected location
+- `SvL` supervised location: the protected location

 ### Curves